surajsharma/paper-jekyll-theme/_pages/about.md

 As a card-carrying generalist, I believe in a world where letter openers and Swiss Army knives co-exist.

-I'd love to hear your feedback on this site and my work.
+I'd love to hear your feedback on this site and my work, drop in a line at [suraj@evenzero.in](mailto:suraj@evenzero.in)

 ![](http://i.imgur.com/LjcPv.png) ![](http://i.imgur.com/cNKvt.png)